how to

 10/ sticking it in a crontab

-to halt each night.. before the time switch reactivates
+still to do..to halt each night.. before the time switch reactivates

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~